Yacoby/mw-groundcover-generator/docs/UserGuide.md

     * Select a mod on the left hand pane and press "Set target"
     * Press browse and manually select a mod file
 4. Select the save location for the updated mod
+5. Select files in the plugin list in (1) that the groundcover mod was generated.
+Landscape last touched by a mod in this list will never have the groundcover updated. *Note*: Take care with plugin versions - see note below.
+6. Select options of what to for landscape cells modified by a mod not in the above list.
+   * When checked and there is no groundcover found in the cell, groundcover will be regenerated for that cell
+   * When checked, groundcover will only be regenerated if it has detected floating groundcover in that cell
 5. Press "Create updated esp"

-This will generate a copy of the plugin selected in step (2), but with any cell which looks to have groundcover in the wrong position regenerated.
+This will generate a copy of the plugin selected in step (2), but with groundcover regenerated for any landscape cells that have been updated by other mods

-For ease of use detection of changed landscape is based on heuristics rather than any exact mechanism.
-The heuristics are:
-- Does the cell have any groundcover?
-If there is no groundcover the cell will be regenerated.
-- Does any of the groundcover look out of place?
-If so the cell will be regenerated.
-(An object is out of place if `|expected_z_position - actual_z_position| > 4`)
+#### Plugin versions

+As an example consider the case where there is a new version of Tamriel Rebuilt and we would like to update a groundcover mod.

+If we updated Tamriel Rebuilt, and added it to the list of mods to ignore (#5 in the image above), this tool would not generate the correct output because it assumes that the groundcover mod was generated with the new version of Tamriel Rebuilt.

+Instead, there are two options you could use with this tool
+- Simple: Omit Tamriel Rebuilt from the list of plugins to ignore (#5 in the image above)
+- Better:
+  - Rename the Tamriel Rebuilt plugin to "Tamriel Rebuilt Old"
+  - Put "Tamriel Rebuilt Old" before the new version of "Tamriel Rebuilt" in your load order (#1).
+  - Add "Tamriel Rebuilt Old" to the list of plugins that the groundcover was built with (#5).
+  - Regenerate the groundcover mod
+  - Remove "Tamriel Rebuilt Old" from your load order

+#### Limitations

+This tool aims to be "good enough", but still has plenty of edge cases.
+As an example consider the case where your groundcover mod has removed grass from Balmora to avoid clipping, but another mod has made landscape edits to Balmora.
+In this case the tool will regenerate Balmora putting groundcover everywhere

+In other words, if you want to make a perfect patch this tool is only a starting point.

 ## Making a new groundcover mod

 This is a brief overview of creating a new groundcover mod.
-There is at least one other, slightly more practical guide on the [Project Tamriel website](https://www.project-tamriel.com/viewtopic.php?t=29)
+There is at least one other, slightly more practical guide on the [Project Tamriel website](https://www.project-tamriel.com/viewtopic.php?t=29).

+#### Limitations

+A big limitation of this tool is that it doesn't take into account other objects when placing grass.
+This does result in clipping with rocks and other objects, and is especially bad in cities.

+This is a known limitation of this tool, and is unlikely to get fixed (it would require loading meshes and running collision detection.
+This is feasible to implement but in my opinion the better option is to build better groundcover support into OpenMW by generating groundcover in real time)

+One automated fix, not covered in this document, is [LawnMower](https://www.nexusmods.com/morrowind/mods/53034) tool which can trim the groundcover placed by this tool.

+### Using the UI

 ![](img/generate.png)